cybera/GithubIntroduction/README.md

 +adding other stuff
 ```

 Where there's a lot going on in this file.
 However, for the most part what we're most often interested in is the lines starting at `@@ -1 +1, 2 @@`.
-This line describes where the changes take place between our local file, and the file we've committed to github.
+This line describes where the changes take place between the current file, and how this file looks like in the last commit.
 Here the `-1` indicates the change has taken place in the first line, and the `+1, 2` indicates that we have gained two additional lines at the first line.

 Now let's commit this change and create another version of the project.